hfridholm/korsord/NOTES.md

 - instead of _used flag, store used words in used_trie.
   (in _search and _exist functions: pass along the current used_trie node along with search node) (duplicate used_trie along with grid in _gen functions)
-- add prep block procent to argp argument (60% is it now, but change default to something else)

 - the same way grid is reverted, wbase should also be reverted
 - create EMBED_ status codes and add EMBED_HALF